infrapot/hykube/README.md

 ## Project goals

-The goal of the project is to rework controller management mechanisms in Kubernetes to provide more control over management of resources.
+The goal of the project is to rework controller management mechanisms in Kubernetes to provide more control over management of resources, to achieve management of 100,000+ nodes/resources.
 Close compliance with K8S is desired.

 ## Kubernetes limitations

-It is well known Kubernetes is not handling well management of hyperscale number of resources.
+Kubernetes is not handling well management of hyperscale number of resources.
 [As stated in the doc](https://kubernetes.io/docs/setup/best-practices/cluster-large/), for 1.30.0 version, it can support up to:
 * 5,000 nodes
 * 150,000 pods

+Even though higher numbers are possible e.g. done by [Google](https://cloud.google.com/blog/products/containers-kubernetes/google-kubernetes-engine-clusters-can-have-up-to-15000-nodes) it's still one order of magnitude lower than hyperscale level clusters with 100,000s nodes.

 ### Reconciliation loop